More crawling doesn’t mean you’ll rank better, but if your pages aren’t crawled and indexed they aren’t going to rank at all.

 Remember that crawl demand is generally based on popularity or links.
 You can increase your budget by increasing the amount of external links and/or internal links.
 Internal links are easier since you control the site.
 You can find suggested internal links in the Link Opportunities report in Site Audit, which also includes a tutorial explaining how it works.

-Fix broken and redirected links
+Fix redirected links

-Keeping links to broken or redirected pages on your site active will have a small impact on crawl budget.
+Keeping links to redirected pages on your site active will have a small impact on crawl budget.
 Typically, the pages linked here will have a fairly low priority because they probably haven’t changed in a while, but cleaning up any issues is good for website maintenance in general and will help your crawl budget a bit.

 Use GET instead of POST where you can

 This one is a little more technical in that it involves HTTP Request methods.
 Don’t use POST requests where GET requests work.
 It’s basically GET (pull) vs POST (push).
 POST requests aren’t cached so they do impact crawl budget, but GET requests can be cached.